 Williston Park is a somewhat small village located in the state of New York.
 With a population of 7,331 people and two constituent neighborhoods, Williston Park is the 238th largest community in New York.
-Much of the housing stock in Williston Park was built prior to World War II, making it one of the older and more historic villages in the country.
+Williston Park has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Williston Park home prices are not only among the most expensive in New York, but Williston Park real estate also consistently ranks among the most expensive in America.

 Williston Park is a decidedly white-collar village, with fully 87.16% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Williston Park is a village of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Williston Park who work in office and administrative support (18.83%), management occupations (10.69%), and sales jobs (9.67%).

 In addition, Williston Park is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.